Teoscar Hernández Player Props: Mariners vs. Angels

 |Games w/1+ RBI

-- Angels pitchers combined to give up 168 total home runs last year (one per game).
-That ranked 11th in baseball.
+- Angels pitchers combine to surrender the 10th-fewest home runs in baseball (five total, one per game).

+- Ohtani (0-0) pitches for the Angels to make his second start this season.

+- His most recent appearance was in relief on Wednesday when the right-hander tossed 2/3 innings against the Seattle Mariners while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.